 Then, transaction (transformation or flow) coefficients of the IO matrix (Read: IO coefficients) can be defined:

-- Z{ij} = flow (transaction) coefficients. - Z{ij} = Input from sector i required to produce one standard unit of the product of sector j.
+- $Z{ij}$ = flow (transaction) coefficients. - Zij = Input from sector i required to produce one standard unit of the product of sector i.

 It is then possible to assume the following logical ["balance"] equations: